Nizow297-AI/retention-decision-system-azureml/README.md

 ## Limitations
 The A/B dataset is not directly linked to churn.
 Conversion is used as a proxy for engagement, which is assumed to influence retention behavior.

+## Model Monitoring & Retraining

+Over time, model performance may degrade due to changes in customer behavior (data drift and concept drift).

+To maintain performance:

+- Monitor key metrics such as ROC-AUC, precision, and recall
+- Track changes in input feature distributions
+- Monitor prediction distributions (e.g., proportion of high-risk customers)

+When performance degrades, retrain the model using updated data.

+A champion-challenger approach can be used to compare new models before deployment.

 ## Author
 Niren Pillay